mrBrutus/hugo-plc-docs-theme/exampleSite/content/post/shortcodes.md

 ### no type

-Using the shortcode without `type` parameter will render just a box.
+Using the shortcode without `type` parameter will render a box with a color accent.

 ```md
 {{</* note */>}}